evdel720/formform/README.md

     }
   ```
 ### Drag and Drop UI
   The pieces are draggable html elements.
-I gave the board's children dropzone class to check if the piece dropped in the right place.
+I gave the board's children the dropzone class to check if the piece was dropped in the right place.
 I kept the drop event handling and lots of other things in the utils.js to keep the game_view.js short.

 ## Future Directions for the Project

-### Multiplayer mode
+### Multi player mode
-  Use WebSocket to generate multi player mode
+  Implement multi player mode using WebSocket

+### Leader Board
+  Implement weekly leader board

 ### Mobile app development
   Implement the app with Swift